Nashik Road: Road

 The Mumbai-Agra Highway (NH3), Nashik-Pune Highway (NH 50), Peth Road, Wani Road, Bhagur-Nashik Road (Lam road), and Jail Road are among the major roads in the city, alongside residential and commercial neighborhoods.
 The first road overpass of the city (named 'Swatantryaveer Vinayak Damodar Savarkar flyover') is Nashik Road and goes over the NH 50.

 Railway

 Nashik Road railway station was built by Bhagwant Singh Kapoor's local construction company.
 This railway station is an important stop on the Mumbai-Bhusawal-Delhi and Mumbai-Bhusawal-Nagpur-Kolkata Central Railway routes.
 Heavy passenger traffic is a daily feature of the sector.
 In 2017, the government of Maharashtra and the Ministry of Railways unveiled a joint venture to construct a 248-km track to enable train service between Nashik Road and Pune.
 Similarly, the Rajya Rani Express train started running from Nashik to Mumbai in 2011.

 Air

-Nashik Road hosts Nashik Airport (operated in conjunction with the Indian Air Force), offering a 50 minute flight to Mumbai.
+Nashik Road hosts Gandhinagar Airport (operated in conjunction with the Indian Air Force), which is srictly used for defence purposes.